 Emily Fabiano is part of the Alumni Connecting with Eller Students (ACES) initiative.
-She was a Strategy and Partnership Lead and has moved to the position of Interim Lead for the Ohio Governor’s Office of Workforce Transformation.
+She is Director of Strategy and Operations in the Ohio Governor’s Office of Workforce Transformation.

 “I graduated from the University of Arizona Eller College of Management with a BS in Business Management in May 2016.
-I’m currently the Strategy & Partnership Lead in Governor Kasich’s Office of Workforce Transformation (OWT) in Columbus, Ohio.
-OWT is a non-political office created by Governor Kasich to set the strategy for workforce development in Ohio.
-When Governor Kasich created this office, he also created the Governor’s Executive Workforce Board, a board made up of executive level leaders in business, education, non-profit, and labor, as well as four appointed state legislators.
-Historically, the state workforce system has been fragmented and siloed.
-My office works with the Governor’s Executive Workforce Board, other state agencies, and external partners to set a workforce strategy and coordinate efforts statewide.” – Emily Fabiano
+I’m currently the Director of Strategy and Operations in the Governor’s Office of Workforce Transformation (OWT) in Columbus, Ohio.
+Led by the Governor and Lt.
+Governor, my office works with the Governor’s Executive Workforce Board, state agencies, industry and education leaders to set a workforce strategy and align efforts statewide.” – Emily Fabiano

 What do you do on a typical day at work?

 There is no “typical” day at work in my office, which is why I enjoy my job so much!
-My daily to-do list ranges from leading project meetings to writing briefing documents for the governor to traveling throughout the state to meet with executive-level business leaders, teachers, and students.
+My daily to-do list ranges from developing new strategies and programs that prepare people for work to traveling the state with the Lt.
+Governor to meet with students, job seekers, educators, and businesspeople.

 I am fortunate to have the opportunity to meet with business leaders on a regular basis to better understand their workforce needs – for example, to hire more cybersecurity professionals – so we can address common needs at the state level.